code-vg14/Create-Custom-Log-File-and-Zip-Old-Log-Files-Exceeding-Size-Limit/README.md

 # Create-custom-logfile-and-Zip-old-log-files-exceeding-size-limit
 #Create Custom log files and zip if exceeding size limit Using Zip Archive Utility.

-Usage : create new CustomLogController object and call preparelogs() function from any function in your controller you want to create log for
+Usage :
+Import these files in your Controller

+        use App\Controller\LoggingController;
+        use App\Controller\CustomLogController;

+Use this code in your function

         $customLog =  new CustomLogController();    // Create Object of CustomLogController
         $customLog-> prepareLogs();                 // create zipfile if logfile size limit exceeds